 4. Find the region of interest you want to investigate.

-5. Insert collection mirror after ensuring that it is safe to do so, e.g., that the sample (or another detector) is not occupying the space that the CL mirror occupies.
+5. Insert the collection mirror after ensuring that it is safe, e.g., that the sample (or another detector) does not occupy the space that the CL mirror occupies.

 6. Turn the electron beam on and perform a basic alignment of the electron column.

-7. Perform alignment of the CL detector and sample; this step is critical to achieving the highest quality CL results (see the Alignment section).
+7. Align the CL detector and sample; this step is critical to achieving the highest-quality CL results (see the Alignment section).

 8. Perform final alignment of the electron microscope to help maximize image brightness and minimize image distortions.